arichtman/external-dns-opnsense/README.md

 It's probably also wise to have a configurable threshold for
 a) total count of unbound records to stop errors wrecking the service, and
 b) total count of records considered under management, to stop other blowouts

-- There are quite a few Rust questions marked with `// TODO`, I should find a mentor.
-- I wish there was something better for git hook management than `rusty-hook`.
-- I'm some way towards putting the openapi fuzzer into the development environment.
-  It's been a tremendous pain and the flake looks like shit now.
-  Oh and of course it doesn't work anyways and to just install it unmanaged would have been seconds.
-- Review all uses of `unwrap`

 ## Snippets